lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 Go into the new directory, and create a python training script named as ```training_on_aml.py```

-Open the file and create the script by the following steps:
+Open the file and create the script using the following steps:

 - Connect to the datastore and download dataset
     - import necessary packages